Azure/azure-devtestlab/Artifacts/linux-apt-package/README.md

 > cannot be changed).

 > **Note (2):**
-> Each comand line parameter has the pattern '--command values' so we can parse the required spaces.
+> Each command line parameter has the pattern '--command values' so we can parse the required spaces.
 As such, there may be some unforeseen
 > limitations where double-spaces will be reduced to a single space, and other edge cases that might arise due to its use.
 If there is a
 > specific use case that doesn't work within this limitation, there is the linux-bash DevTest artifact that will satisfy your needs.